Continuum limits of Matrix Product States: Coarse continuum limit

-We now present five examples of states with a coarse CL but without a CL.
-We start with the antiferromagnet with $m$ states, \be |V_m(B)\ra = \sum_{i=0}^{m-1} |i, i+1, \ldots, i+m-1\ra, \ee where the sum is modulo $m$, (and similarly for $N$ multiple of $m$, and $|V_N(B)\ra=0$ otherwise), which is given by $B^i = |i\ra\la i+1|$ for $i=0,1,\ldots, m-1$. $\mc{V}(B)$ can be $p-$refined into $p$ copies of itself, with $p=m+1$, with the isometry \be W = \sum_{i=0}^{m-1} |i,i+1, \ldots, i+m-1, i\ra\la i|. \ee However, as we have discussed, this state does not have a CL, since the limit of this refinement is not stable under blocking.
+\begin{example}[The antiferromagnet] Consider an equal superposition of $m$ antiferromagnetic states, \be |V_m(B)\ra = \sum_{i=0}^{m-1} |i, i+1, \ldots, i+m-1\ra, \ee where the sum is modulo $m$, (and similarly for $N$ multiple of $m$, and $|V_N(B)\ra=0$ otherwise), which is given by $B^i = |i\ra\la i+1|$ for $i=0,1,\ldots, m-1$. $\mc{V}(B)$ can be $p-$refined into $p$ copies of itself, with $p=m+1$, with the isometry \be W = \sum_{i=0}^{m-1} |i,i+1, \ldots, i+m-1, i\ra\la i|. \ee However, as we have discussed, this state does not have a CL, since the limit of this refinement is not stable under blocking.
 Equivalently (see \cref{thm:CL}), the transfer matrix $E_{\textrm{af}}$ is $p$-infinitely divisible with $p=m+1$, since \be E_{\textrm{af}} = \sum_{i=0}^{m-1} |i,i\ra\la i+1,i+1| =E_{\textrm{af}}^{m+1}, \ee but it is not infinitely divisible, since it does not have, e.g., an $m$th root which is a quantum channel.
 To see the latter, note that the non-zero part of the spectrum of $E_{\textrm{af}}$ is $\{e^{2\pi i r/m}\}_{r=0}^{m-1}$, and thus for its $m$th root $\{e^{2\pi i \ell_r/m^2}\}_{r=0}^{m-1}$ (with e.g.\ $\ell_1$ coprime to $m^2$), whereas the set of eigenvalues of modulus 1 of a quantum channel needs to be of the form $\{e^{2\pi i r/n}\}_{r=0}^{n-1}$ for some $n$ \cite{Wo11}.
-On the other hand, $\mc{V}(B)$ has a coarse CL, since after blocking $m$ sites we obtain the ferromagnet of the previous example.
+On the other hand, $\mc{V}(B)$ has a coarse CL, since after blocking $m$ sites we obtain the ferromagnet of \cref{ex:ferro}. \end{example}